 Lisa Kaplan, Eighth Blackbird

-The Furies is a contemporary violin duo whose mission is to bring intersectional feminism into the concert hall through immersive performance experiences that challenge their audience and community, for them to learn more about the histories of women in a white male dominated canon, and to encourage audience members to demand more diverse programming from their musical institutions.
+The Furies is a contemporary violin duo whose mission is to bring intersectional feminism into the concert hall through immersive performance experiences, to learn more about the histories of womxn, and to encourage audience members to demand more diverse programming from their musical institutions.

 The Furies’ individual and collective eclectic musical identities, incorporated with elements of theatre and performance art, has led them to develop their uniquely interdisciplinary approach to performance and programming.
-Not ones to shy away from the comfort of their primary instruments, The Furies performs and arranges works which include improvisation, singing/speaking/acting, percussion, movement, and live-processing electronics, among others.
-Their repertoire ranges from artists with academic backgrounds like Olga Neuwirth, Anna Clyne, Vannessa Lann, Nina Shekhar, and Gemma Peacocke, to works by more unconventional and alternative artists such as Eve Beglarian, Elizabeth A. Baker, Bjork, Jennifer Walshe and avant-garde bossa nova/electro-acoustic Brazilian legend Jocy de Oliveira.
+Not ones to limit themselves to their primary instruments, the duo performs and arranges works incorporating anything from singing/speaking, percussion, and live-processing electronics.

 Both Maiani and Kate are dedicated teachers and mentors and this is reflected in their work as The Furies.
 The duo is committed to inspiring youth to become creative and forward-thinking leaders.
 They presented their first workshop to Little Opera in San Francisco alongside Little Opera’s music director Danny Clay in 2018, which has further inspired ongoing development of educational programming for communities and organizations that help young womxn succeed in our culture.